-The Precomp Enable bit in Write commands allow automatic Write precompensation to take place.
-The outgoing Write Data stream is delayed or advanced from nominal by 125 nanoseconds according to the following table:
+On the WD1770-02 or WD1772-00, the Precomp Enable bit in Write Commands allows automatic Write precompensation to take place.
+The outgoing Write Data stream is delayed or advanced from nominal by 125 nsec according to the following table:

 PATTERN MFM FM

-X 1 1 0 Early N/A
+X X 1 1 0 Early N/A

-X 0 1 1 Late N/A
+Х 0 1 1 Late N/A

 0 0 0 1 Early N/A

 1 0 0 0 Late N/A

-Ą Next Bit to be sent Current Bit sending Previous Bits sent
+Next Bit to be sent Current Bit sending Previous Bits sent

-Precompensation is typically enabled on the innermost tracks where bit shifts usually occur and bit density is at its maximun.
+Precompensation is typically enabled on the innermost tracks where bit shifts usually occur and bit density is at its maximum.
+READY is true for read/write operations (all Type II and III Command executions).